jaguarsiva/SQL-Super/README.md

 ```

 We will be covering all the basic CRUD operations that can be done using **sql-super**.
-First of all, To perform any operation with a database , we have to connect to the database.
+First of all, to perform any operation with a database we have to connect to the database.

 ## Connect to a Database

 ### sqlsuper.connect()

 This method takes five mandatory arguments of string datatype and an optional callback function.

 | Parameter | Datatype |